ArrowMupas/Flux-Backend/README.md

 PORT=3000         # Port

 NODE_ENV=development

-FRONTEND=http://localhost:5173 # The sample frontend I used
+FRONTEND=http://localhost:5173 # The sample frontend I used, you can just ignore this

 ```